rianvdm/pm-resources/manager-README.md

 # Introduction

 Hi!
-My name is Rian, and I look forward to getting to know each other.
+My name is Rian, and I look forward to getting to know you!
 I am a Director of Product here at [], and I look after our [].
-The purpose of this document is to briefly summarize some of the values and principles I try to adhere to at work.
+The purpose of this document is to summarize some of the values and principles I try to adhere to at work.
 But we are all humans and this is going to be a relationship, not a contract, so see it as a kick-start to how we work together, not the end result.

 Let’s get to it!

 # My Leadership Philosophy